albertovalverde/AITrialSimulator/README.md

 Contributions are welcome.
 If you wish to contribute to the development of this project, please open an *issue* to discuss the proposal or directly submit a *pull request* with your changes.

-## License

-This project is distributed under the MIT license.
-You can find a copy of the license in the `LICENSE` file (if included in the repository).